Shirishalavudya/M2_EmbSys/Project/1_Requirements/readme.md

 # Applications:

-i)it can be used in lighting control.
+i)It can be used in lighting control.

-ii)In lawn irrigation system.
+ii)It is used to controll fan.

 iii)Security systems.